vtex/faststore/README.md

 - [Carrefour](https://mercado.carrefour.com.br/)

 ## Contributing

 This is still a work in progress, however, if you are also an adventurous person, you can read the code and have some fun!
+See [CONTRIBUTING.MD](https://github.com/vtex/faststore/blob/master/CONTRIBUTING.MD) for more information.

 ## Getting help